Did you know that there are around two dozen different risks that every gastric surgery patient should be aware of before opting for the procedure?

-- Risks associated with the surgical procedure itself
+- Risks related to the surgical procedure itself

 Risks Associated With The Surgical Procedure Itself